eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow2.md

 ```

 We see, that the code-to-token exchange is authorized with our client
 credentials in the `Authorization` header.
-If you decode the
+If you base64 decode the
 credentials data from the `Authorization` header you will find the
-client credentials we configured previously).
+client credentials we configured previously.
 In the payload of the
 POST we see the code which we now are exchanging for tokens.

 Subsequent lines show the tokens received from the exchange in the